4 Things To Know Before Taking A Lower-Level Position

 It's easy to think that taking a lower-level position means putting the brakes on your career track or even taking a step back.
 But in fact, there can be a lot to gain with such a decision.

-It’s easy to conclude taking a lower level position means putting the brakes on the career track or even taking a step back, but in fact, there can be a lot to gain in such a decision.
-Related: 3 Resume Tips To Avoid Appearing Overqualified Sometimes, you have to take a step back in order to take a step forward in your career.
-There are a number of practical reasons to why taking a lower position makes sense.
+Sometimes, you have to take a step back in order to take a step forward in your career.
+There are a number of practical reasons to why taking a lower-level position makes sense.

-The (Extended) Unemployed CandidateThe difficult economy has resulted in a large pool of unemployed individuals who are well-educated and qualified for positions.
-Under such circumstances, it’s not rare if you’ve been unemployed for over a year.
+Times of economic uncertainty typically result in a large pool of unemployed professionals who are well-educated and qualified for positions.
+Under such circumstances, it's not rare for job seekers to be unemployed for six months or longer.
 There have simply been more qualified candidates than job openings available.
-So, it may come to a point where you have to make the decision to take a lower position in order to:
+So, it may come to a point where you have to make the decision to take a lower-level position in order to:

-B) Maintain your marketability (after such an extensive period of unemployment, it may be a greater setback to remain unemployed – your marketability withers with time away from the market) and/or...
+- Maintain your marketability (after such an extensive period of unemployment, it may be a greater setback to remain unemployed—your marketability withers with time away from the market).

 - Does this type of job fit into my long-term career goal?
 Essentially, will it get me where I want to be down the road?